User case: hard disk failure is imminent please backup

 “Hard disk failure is imminent” error is a common issue reported by SMART in different computers, such as, HP, ASUS, Lenovo, etc. It’s also called “SMART failure predicted on hard disk", “SMART check Failure”, “SMART Hard Drive detects imminent failure”, etc.

 SMART, Self-Monitoring Analysis and Reporting Technology, is a firmware that resides into most modern hard disks (HDD) and solid-state drives (SSD), which can continuously keep track of hard disk condition such as health, performance and error rates.
 In addition, it still has a technology known as predictive failure analyst that can report the problems to system when your hard disk is in trouble.

 So, when hard disk detects imminent failure, you may receive one of the above error messages according to your computer and its motherboard.

-What does hard disk failure imminent mean?
+What does hard drive failure imminent mean?

 When your computer says hard disk failure imminent, it means your hard drive right now is not yet dead, but will be sooner or later.
 It's just a matter of time.
 It could be in 1 hour, could be in a week.
 Who knows?

 And A SMART hard drive failure may come out for many different factors such as bad sectors, higher temperature, physical damage like hardware failure and firmware corruption, virus, power issues, etc. So far, there is no reliable way to prevent.

 So, you need to follow the prompts to backup your hard disk and have it replaced.
 Otherwise, in the future, you may loss some of your important files, or your entire dive may stop working completely.

 How to fix hard disk failure is imminent?

 Hard disk failure is a fact of life in the computer world.
 It's something many of us have experienced, and not with fond memories.
 As the SMART tell you: "Please backup your hard disk and have it replaced!"
 It's the sure-fire way to get rid of this issue.